dillfitz/tutorials/README.md

-Tutorials with introductory physics macros for working HEP tools such as:
+Tutorials with introductory physics macros for working with HEP tools such as:
 - root
 - pythia
 - fastjet